AP-CSPrinciples/CSP-using_Python/source/Unit 2/data.md

 **Python Code: Caesar Cipher Program**

-*Copy and place this in a workin Python environment.*
+*Copy and place this in a working Python environment.*

 ```python
 def caesar_encrypt(text, shift):